 Finally, it’s worth being aware that when a designer converts your book to an ebook format, they’ll convert all the text into reflowable HTML.
 When this happens, it occasionally means that a line of text breaks in an odd place or the e-reader misinterprets a symbol as something else.

 Designers will quality-check the file for this sort of thing, but they won’t have time to read every line of text and will occasionally miss something.
 If this happens, just let them know, and they should quickly fix it for you.

 You might also want to check that you’re happy with the positioning of any images in relation to the text.
 If your original print book had a particularly complex layout, then the designer will need to have made some choices around these.
 It’s worth checking that you’re happy with any changes and understand why things may look different, so flag it up and ask if you need to.

 A final word

 Reviewing your ebook is your chance to see your book through your readers’ eyes.
-With digital book sales soaring, creating a great ebook experience has never been more important.
-And if you don’t own an ereader yourself, now might be the time to consider getting one!
+With digital book sales growing, creating a great ebook experience has never been more important.
+And if you don’t own an e-reader yourself, now might be the time to consider getting one!
 Prices have come right down, and there’s a lot to be said for their flexibility and convenience.
 If nothing else, it will help you see what your book will look like and feel like to a reader.
 For an author, this is an essential step to help you build a connection and understanding with the people who will drive your sales and your success.